 Warm up before and after a session:

 Warming up goes hand in hand with recovery.
 Indeed, it will allow the body to start gradually and prepare the muscles for the effort that awaits them.
 To do this, there is nothing like a 15-minute jog or a few successive accelerations.

 It is also proven that doing a slow paced activity after training is beneficial for the body’s recovery.
 For example, slow jogging of a few minutes or a short cycling session.
 Indeed, the waste generated by the session will be rejected and the blood will circulate faster than at rest, without damaging the body again.

 Some techniques to recover faster:

 Lying on your couch, legs up at right angles to the wall for 10 minutes, you will help your body evacuate used blood.
 When you return to a seated position, wiggle your toes to get the blood flowing again.
-With this technique, the blood on your legs will be renewed and your recovery speed increased.
+With this technique, the blood in your legs will be renewed and your recovery speed will be increased.

 The second technique is cold recovery or cryotherapy.
 This consists of running cold water on your calves after intense training.
 For example, at the end of your shower, about 15 seconds on each calf.
 The blood vessels will contract, the blood will then be expelled from the muscle and the circulation will be slowed down sharply.
 Once the cold subsides, fresh blood circulates in the muscle and recovery is faster.

-Here are the most effective techniques and tips to help your body recover quickly after an effort.
-It is not an obligation to follow them to the letter, for each training session, but at least for the most intense ones.
-If you know of any others, let us know in comments!
+Here are the most effective techniques and tips to help your body recover quickly after a workout.
+You are not obligated to follow them to the letter, for each training session, but at least for the most intense ones.
+If you know of any others, let us know the comments!